A loan agreement is an important and formal contract evidencing borrowing and additional terms agreed between the parties.

-Unsecured loan agreements – what to include?
+Unsecured and personal loan agreements – what to include?

-- the parties to the loan – if there is more than 1 borrower, the lender will almost certainly include a “joint and several” liability clause into the agreement
+- the parties to the loan – if there is more than 1 borrower, the lender will almost certainly include a “joint and several” liability clause into the agreement.

-- the amount of the loan
+- the amount of the loan.

-- the length of the loan – it may be fixed term, on demand or repayable in the event of a default
+- the length of the loan – it may be fixed term, on demand or repayable in the event of a default.

-- the repayment schedule and the rate of interest
+- the repayment schedule and the rate of interest.

 - events of default such as insolvency and which events of default, if any, by the borrower will be such as to trigger immediate and full repayment, or whether there will be more minor breaches where the borrower will have an opportunity to resolve the breach within a reasonable timeframe, which is made clear, before the default will attract the most severe consequences.